SXAuroraTSUBASAResearch/aurora-ansible/README.md

 ### aurora-scatefs.yaml

-Setup Aurora as scatefs client.
+Setup the Aurora as a scatefs client.
 See the installation guide for details.

 ```
 	vars: